kendru/learn-cljs/content/section-3/lesson-19-mastering-data-with-maps-and-vectors.md

  :duration 14}
 ```

-#### Quick Review: Assoc
+#### Quick Review: assoc

-- Is there a difference between `(assoc some-map key val)` and `(conj
-  some-map [key val])`?
+- Is there a difference between `(assoc some-map key val)` and `(conj some-map [key val])`?
 - Does assoc mutate (change) the map that is passed in?

 ### Removing Values With dissoc

-Now imagine that we have added a setting where users can request that we not
-track their IP or user agent, so we will need to remove this data from the map
-before we send it off to the server.
-This is exactly the functionality that
-`dissoc` gives us: it takes a map and any number of keys to remove from the map,
-and it returns a new map without the keys we specified.
-Let's create a function,
-`untracked`, that returns a session without these entries:
+Now imagine that we have added a setting where users can request that we not track their IP or user agent, so we will need to remove this data from the map before we send it off to the server.
+This is exactly the functionality that `dissoc` gives us: it takes a map and any number of keys to remove from the map, and it returns a new map without the keys we specified.
+Let's create a function, `untracked`, that returns a session without these entries:

 ```clojure
 cljs.user=> (defn untrack [session]